devmiek/tencent-cloud-sdk-python/README.md

 ```

 For more ways to use Tencent Cloud SDK for Python, see our online documentation.
 Thank you!

-## To Do
-The next things we need to accomplish are:

-- [ ] Write and publish component package coding conventions.
-- [ ] Add more component packs to support active Tencent Cloud products.

 ## License
 The Tencent Cloud SDK for Python is open source using the MIT license, which means that your use is subject to the license, please [view](LICENSE) license details.